-Lindy Boggs was a US political figure who served as United States ambassador to the Holy See.
+Lindy Boggs was an American political figure who served as United States ambassador to the Holy See.
 She married her working life with her home life and built both on profound faith.
 Christine Bordelon wrote this obituary for CNS.

 March 13, 1916 – July 27, 2013

 Corinne "Lindy" Boggs, who blazed a trail from birth in 1916 on a Louisiana sugar plantation to being an eight-times-elected member of the US House of Representatives and US Vatican ambassador, was "a strong and loud and constant voice for life," Archbishop Gregory M. Aymond said at her funeral Mass earlier this month at St Louis Cathedral.

 Boggs, who died at age 97, left a legacy to be admired as a dedicated and genteel wife, mother, grandmother, great-grandmother, faithful Catholic, and public servant by whose example everyone could use to learn to live their faith, Archbishop Aymond said at the Mass.

 Calling her a humble leader and a faithful friend, he said Boggs "believed in the darkest moments in life, God loved her and led her.
 She placed her life in the hands of a loving God."

 "Lindy lived her faith and was guided by this faith in her family, life in Congress and all her political life," Archbishop Aymond said.
 "She was a strong and loud and constant voice for life, calling on the equality of women in the workplace and in the community."